The-UnknownHacker/Personal-Productivity-Life-Hacks-API/README.md

 # RaspAPI - Productivity & Life Hacks API

 ## Overview
-RaspAPI is a simple FastAPI-based web service that provides productivity tips, quick hacks, and daily challenges to improve focus and efficiency.
+ProductivityAPI is a simple FastAPI-based web service that provides productivity tips, quick hacks, and daily challenges to improve focus and efficiency.
 Users can also submit their own hacks.

 ## Features
 - Get random focus tips to enhance productivity.